jeffluppes/NaturalComputingDNN/README.md

 # Natural Computing, team Eastern Screech Owl
 Roel, Jeffrey and Jordi.

+## A virtual machine
+A virtual machine containing the entire repo in a working copy can be found at *a link will be placed here after deadline*

+Using the virtual machine, you do not need to run the below instructions.

 ## Getting started
 To start, simply clone this repo using
 `git clone https://github.com/jeffluppes/NaturalComputingDNN` - Which works assuming git is installed.
 If not, it is also possible to download this entire repo the old-fashioned way by using the download button.